What are Winter Jackets?

 Down Fill Power and Warmth

-Many factors collectively affect a parka's warmth, and fill power is only part of the story.
+Many factors collectively affect a parka's warmth; fill power is only part of the story.
 Down-fill weight is also critically important.
 The fill weight measures how much down insulation is used in the parka.
-Thus, a jacket with eight ounces of 650-fill down is warmer than a jacket with two ounces of 800-fill, even though it uses lower quality down.
+Thus, a jacket with eight ounces of 650-fill down is warmer than a jacket with two ounces of 800-fill, even though it uses lower-quality down.
 These two numbers, the fill power and fill weight together, can give you a reasonable idea of how warm a particular product is.
 Refer to our Down Jacket Buying Advice article for more information on down jacket construction.

 SyntheticSynthetic insulation is made of plastic fibers that are spun to mimic the puffy structure of down.
 Companies like PrimaLoft and Polarguard have made great leaps in synthetic material quality in recent years.
 The advantage of synthetic insulation is that it does not clump up when wet.
 Although the warming properties of synthetic insulation are also compromised by moisture, the effect is not as severe as it is with down, and synthetic insulation will dry out faster.

-The drawback to synthetic insulation is that it will begin to pack down over its lifetime, losing its loft and thus its ability to keep you warm.
-We tested four synthetic jackets in this review and found that they are less warm overall.
-For example, the synthetically insulated Fjallraven Nuuk Parka weighs more than twice as much as the Feathered Friends Khumbu Down Parka, but the Khumbu is much, much warmer.
-The upshot is that synthetic insulation does not settle with gravity, meaning that baffles are not needed to keep the insulation in place.
+The drawback to synthetic insulation is that it weighs more; however, it does not settle with gravity, meaning that baffles are not needed to keep the insulation in place.
 As a result, fewer stitches are required through the insulation compartment, meaning fewer cold spots than most down jackets.
-But even with more continuous insulation, synthetic is not as warm as down.
+But even with more continuous insulation, synthetic is typically not as warm as down.

-The Arc'teryx Camosun features both down and synthetic insulation mapped to the user's body and perspiration hot spots.
+Many hybrid jackets feature strategically mapped down and synthetic insulation to the user's body and perspiration hot spots.
 The hybrid nature of these jackets doesn't seem to change their performance much.
 If we split hairs, we could probably find subtle differences.
-However, we didn't see any differentiating pros or cons to hybrid designs.
+However, we didn't see any differentiating pros or cons to hybrid designs

 Fit and Comfort

-Quality winter jackets pack lots of insulation underneath a weatherproof shell yet don't restrict motion or feel uncomfortable.
+Quality winter jackets pack lots of insulation underneath a weatherproof shell, yet don't restrict motion or feel uncomfortable.
 It is a tall order, but the best winter jacket manufacturers achieve this balance by carefully tailoring the cut to allow freedom of movement.
 Jackets often feel constricting in the torso, shoulders, or neck.
 The best jackets offer a close fit that doesn't restrict movement.
-Of course, everyone has a different body type, so pay close attention to our hands-on reviews where we mention the cut of each jacket and what body type they may fit best.
+Of course, everyone has a different body type, so pay close attention to our hands-on reviews where we mention the cut of certain jackets and what body type they may fit best.

 Features